angrybacon/doomsday-wiki/markdown/articles/2020/03/22/ddfaq.md

 With the influx of new interest towards the archetype, there has been a rise in new players gravitating towards our favourite {B}{B}{B} sorcery.
-With this surge in new blood there have been a number of questions that keep cropping up for people either interested, or starting off playing {{Doomsday}}.
+With this surge in new blood there have been a number of questions that keep cropping up for people either interested, or starting off playing :card[Doomsday].
 I had hoped to at least start answering many of the questions [in my first article](/articles/2020/03/12/pretty-mean-deck/), which you should really have a read of before going through this one, however it seems I didn't touch on many